Last Updated: March 13, 2025

 Early Life

-Jenni Rivera was born July 2, 1969 in Long Beach, California, to Rosa and Pedro Rivera, who were both from Mexico.
-Rivera was raised along with her sister and four brothers in a tight-knit and musical household.
+Jenni Rivera was born Dolores Janney Rivera on July 2, 1969, in Long Beach, California, to Rosa and Pedro Rivera.
+Her parents were from Mexico, and Jenni was raised along with her sister and four brothers in a tight-knit and musical household.
 Rivera grew up speaking both English and Spanish fluently.
-She was a straight-A student up until her sophomore year of high school, when she became pregnant with her first child, Janney Marin-Rivera.
-Rivera began working at a flea market selling CDs to support the two of them, earning her GED along the way at a continuation school and graduating as the class valedictorian.
+She was a straight-A student up until her sophomore year of high school when she became pregnant with her first child, Janney Marin-Rivera.
+Jenni began working at a flea market, selling CDs to support the two of them, earning her GED along the way at a continuation school and graduating as the class valedictorian.

-Speaking of her experiences becoming a teen mother, Jenni explained: "Usually, when a young girl is pregnant, she drops out of school and concentrates on being a mother.
+Speaking of her experiences becoming a teen mother, Jenni explained, "Usually, when a young girl is pregnant, she drops out of school and concentrates on being a mother.
 I thought that's what I had to do, but my counselors told me there was no way they would let me drop out.
 I had too much promise."
-She went to California State University, Long Beach, and got a college degree in business administration and worked in real estate.
+She went to California State University, Long Beach, earned a degree in business administration, and worked in real estate.
 She then went to work for her father's record label, Cintas Acuario, which he started in 1987.

 Career

 At the start of her musical career, Rivera was told by many in the music industry that she wouldn't make it.
 She released the albums "We Are Rivera" and "Farewell to Selena" independently.
 The latter was a tribute album to Tejano music singer Selena, who was murdered in 1995.
-She was signed to Sony Music in the late '90s and then with Fonovisa records in 1999.
-She released her first commercial album titled "Que Me Entierren Con la Banda" in 1999, which featured the hit "Las Malandrinas.
+Jenni was signed to Sony Music in the late '90s and then to Fonovisa Records in 1999.
+She released her first commercial album, "Que Me Entierren Con la Banda," in 1999, which featured the hit "Las Malandrinas.
 In 2001, Rivera released the records "Dejate Amar" and "Se las Voy a Dar a Otro," which garnered her first Latin Grammy Nomination for Best Banda Album.
 This made her the first American-born artist to be nominated for the category.
 Her 2003 release "Homenaje a Las Grandes" was a tribute album to female Mexican singers.
 In 2004, Jenni released her first compilation disc titled "Simplemente…La Mejor."
 It became her first record to land on the charts in the United States.

 Rivera began to attract more substantial success in 2005 with the release of the record "Parrandera, Rebelde y Atrevida."
-It peaked at No. 10 on the Billboard Top Latin Albums chart and has since been certified double platinum in the Latin field by the RIAA.
-"De Contrabando," the second single released from the album, became her first and only number 1 song in the U.S. It's also said to be one of her most well-known songs to date.
-In 2007, her album "Mi Vida Loca" debuted at No. 1 on the Regional Mexican Albums chart and number 2 on the Top Latin Albums chart in the United States.
-It also garnered an award for Regional Mexican Album of the Year at the 2008 Latin Billboard Music Awards.
+It peaked at #10 on the "Billboard" Top Latin Albums chart and has since been certified double platinum in the Latin field by the RIAA.
+"De Contrabando," the second single released from the album, became her first and only #1 song in the U.S. It's also said to be one of her most well-known songs to date.
+In 2007, her album "Mi Vida Loca" debuted at #1 on the Regional Mexican Albums chart and #2 on the Top Latin Albums chart in the United States.
+It also garnered an award for Regional Mexican Album of the Year at the 2008 Latin "Billboard" Music Awards.
 The album also earned Rivera her first Lo Nuestro Award for Regional Mexican Female Artist of the Year, an award she would continue to dominate every year after for the rest of her life.
 That same year, she released "La Diva en Vivo," a live album that consisted of songs recorded with a mariachi band.
-This garnered her second Latin Grammy nod for Best Ranchero Album, the only female singer nominated in that category that year.
-Rivera's tenth studio album, released in 2008, became her first No. 1 record for the Billboard Top Latin chart in the U.S. Rivera recorded her first full mariachi studio album "La Gran Senora" which garnered a Latin Grammy nomination for Best Ranchero Album.
-It peaked at No. 2 on the Billboard Top Latin Albums chart in the United States and ended up being the biggest-selling regional Mexican album of 2010.
-By early 2013 Rivera had sold some 20 million albums worldwide.
+This garnered her second Latin Grammy nod for Best Ranchero Album; she was the only female singer nominated in that category that year.
+Rivera's tenth studio album, released in 2008, became her first #1 record on the "Billboard" Top Latin chart in the U.S. Jenni recorded her first full mariachi studio album, 2009's "La Gran Senora," which garnered a Latin Grammy nomination for Best Ranchero Album.
+It peaked at #2 on the "Billboard" Top Latin Albums chart in the United States and ended up being the biggest-selling regional Mexican album of 2010.
+By early 2013, Rivera had sold some 20 million albums worldwide.

 Jenni Rivera